+- Appointed Lead Independent Director.

+President and Chief Financial Officer of IQHQ, Inc., a private life science real estate development company, since January 2024.

-- Appointed Lead Independent Director. - Served as President of Kilroy Realty Corporation (NYSE: KRC) ("Kilroy") from 2020 to 2023 after serving as Executive Vice President and Chief Financial Officer since 2009 and Senior Vice President and Treasurer from 1997 to 2009. - Senior Vice President, Corporate Finance of Irvine Apartment Communities, Inc. from 1995 to 1997, and appointed Treasurer in 1996. - Vice President, Corporate Finance of The Irvine Company from 1994 to 1995. - Served in Real Estate Corporate Finance Group at J.P.
-Morgan & Co., from 1986-1992 and Vice President of the Australia Mergers and Acquisitions Group from 1992-1994. - Early in career, served as a financial analyst for General Electric Company. - Served on the Policy Advisory Board for the Fisher Center for Real Estate and Urban Economics at the University of California, Berkeley.
+Served as President of Kilroy Realty Corporation (NYSE: KRC) ("Kilroy") from 2020 to 2023 after serving as Executive Vice President and Chief Financial Officer since 2009 and Senior Vice President and Treasurer from 1997 to 2009.

+Senior Vice President, Corporate Finance of Irvine Apartment Communities, Inc. from 1995 to 1997, and appointed Treasurer in 1996.

+Vice President, Corporate Finance of The Irvine Company from 1994 to 1995.

+Served in Real Estate Corporate Finance Group at J.P.
+Morgan & Co., from 1986-1992 and Vice President of the Australia Mergers and Acquisitions Group from 1902-1904

+- Acquisitions Group from 1992-1994.
+Early in career, served as a financial analyst for General Electric Company.
+Served on the Policy Advisory Board for the Fisher Center for Real Estate and Urban Economics at the University of California, Berkeley.

-- · Bachelor of Arts degree in Economics from the University of California, Berkeley. - Business Administration degree from The University of Chicago Booth School of Business.
+- Bachelor of Arts degree in Economics from the University of California, Berkeley. - Master of Business Administration degree from The University of Chicago Booth School of Business.